mogenson/lua-macos-app/README.md

 os.exit(ret)
 ```

-Loading the AppKit shared library is enough to also load the Objective-C runtime.
+Instead of including headers and linking libraries at compile time.
+We load the `AppKit` shared library (or framework in Apple language) at runtime.
+Loading `AppKit` is enough to also load the Objective-C runtime.
 We define our C functions, a few C types for `id` and `SEL`, and the external constant `NSPasteboardTypeString`.
 For each step, we use `ffi.cast` to cast the `objc_msgSend` function into the required form.
 Since LuaJIT can no longer determine the correct argument type from the top level C definitions, we help it out by casting the "Hello from Lua!" string into a char pointer.

 ## Objective-C Introspection

 The process for calling any method in Objective-C is the same: get the receiver class or object, get the selector, collect the arguments, cast `objc_msgSend` to the right signature, and call.
 However, manually casting each types back and forth is tedious and very verbose.

-Objective-C provides some runtime functions for checking if a method exists for a class or object and looking up the call signature of a method.
+Objective-C provides some functions for checking if a method exists for a class or object and looking up the call signature of a method.
+This is called introspection.
 We can wrap these method introspection functions in some Lua helper functions that will automatically cast `objc_msgSend` and the provided arguments to the right signature based on the method name.

-This app contains a module named [`objc.lua`](https://github.com/mogenson/lua-macos-app/blob/main/LuaRepl.app/Contents/Resources/objc.lua) to handle the Lua to Objective-C dispatching.
+Our app contains a module named [`objc.lua`](https://github.com/mogenson/lua-macos-app/blob/main/LuaRepl.app/Contents/Resources/objc.lua) to handle the Lua to Objective-C dispatching.
+We'll have to add some functionality to this module before we can build our app's interface.
 Let's look at how the module's `msgSend` function looks up method information to call Objective-C methods:

 ```lua
 local function msgSend(receiver, selector, ...)